bUnit-dev/bUnit/docs/docs/misc-test-tips.md

 ---
 uid: misc-test-tips
-title: Miscellaneous bUnit testing tips
+title: Miscellaneous bUnit Testing Tips
 ---

-# Miscellaneous bUnit testing tips
+# Miscellaneous bUnit Testing Tips

 Here is a few testing tips and tricks that have proven useful to us.

-## Projects structure and tips and tricks
+## Projects Structure and Tips and Tricks

 The recommended solution/project structure for a test and production code project set-up is: